buidai123/Kaggle_VSCode_Remote_SSH/README.md

 1. Open your terminal.
 2. Generate a new SSH key pair by running:

-   Here I'm using WSL or you can use Git Bash

    ```sh
    ssh-keygen -t rsa -b 4096 -C "kaggle_remote_ssh" -f ~/.ssh/kaggle_rsa
    ```